William Murdoch: Early life

-William Murdoch was born in Bello Mill near Old Cumnock in Ayrshire, Scotland, the third of seven children and the first son to survive beyond infancy.
+William Murdoch was born in Bello Mill Lugar, near Old Cumnock in Ayrshire, Scotland, the third of seven children and the first son to survive beyond infancy.
 A son of John Murdoch, a former Hanoverian artillery gunner and a Millwright and tenant of Bello Mill on the estate of James Boswell in Auchinleck, he was educated until the age of ten at the Old Cumnock Kirk School before attending Auchinleck school under William Halbert, author of a highly regarded arithmetic textbook.
 Murdoch excelled in mathematics.

 Murdoch also learned the principles of mechanics, practical experimentation and working in metal and wood by assisting in his father's work.
 Together with his father, he built a "wooden horse" about 1763.
 His "Wooden Horse on Wheels" was a tricycle propelled by hand cranks.
 There are reports that in his youth Murdoch was responsible for the construction of one of the bridges over the River Nith; this possibly derives from his father's work in building the Craikston Bridge over Lugar Water in 1774, which William would have been involved in.
 He is also said to have carried out experiments in coal gas, using coal heated in a copper kettle in a small cave near his father's mill.
-However, there is no contemporary documentation.